Peter Hart (military historian)

-Peter Hart (10 January 1955, Weardale) is a British military historian.
+Peter Hart (born 10 January 1955, in Weardale, England) is a British military historian.

+Biography

-Hart grew up in Stanhope and Barton under Needwood.
-He attended school in Chesterfield (1967–73) and Liverpool University (1973–76).
-He then did a post-graduate teaching course at Crewe & Alsager College (1976–77), and lastly a post-graduate librarianship at Liverpool Polytechnic (1979–80).
-He has been an oral historian at the Sound Archive of Imperial War Museum in London since 1981.
+Hart grew up in Stanhope and Barton-under-Needwood.
+He attended school in Chesterfield, Derbyshire (1967–73) and Liverpool University (1973–76).
+He then undertook a post-graduate teaching course at Crewe & Alsager College (1976–77), and lastly a post-graduate librarianship at Liverpool Polytechnic (1979–80).
+He was an oral historian at the Sound Archive of the Imperial War Museum in London from 1981 to January 2020.

+Works

 Hart has written mainly on British participation in the First World War.
 His books include; The Somme, Jutland 1916, Bloody April on the air war in 1917, Passchendaele, Aces Falling (on the air war in 1918), 1918 A Very British Victory and Gallipoli.
 He is a regular contributor to Britain at War magazine.